Philogy/evm-glue/README.md

 ### Padded Blocks

 These are bytecode sections that you want to have a certain length, this can be the case if you're generating a jump table.
-Padded blocks bad their sections with a specific byte, by default the 0-byte `0x00`.
+Padded blocks pad their sections with a specific byte, by default the 0-byte `0x00`.
 They can pad to the front or to the back.

 To create padded blocks the following helpers are available: